 - Recirculate water for continued use like in a water-cooled electron microscope.

-The Consortium for Energy Efficiency (CEE) has been rating family-style clothes washers, residential and commercial coin-op, for over 10 years, since the first high-efficiency machines began to make inroads into the retail market.
+The CEE has been rating family-style clothes washers, residential and commercial coin-op, for over 10 years, since the first high-efficiency machines began to make inroads into the retail market.
 Since those early models, which were up to 50% more efficient than the standard top-loading models, efficiency has increased by that amount again in the highest Tier 3 models.
-It really pays to upgrade from either a water-guzzling standard model to the highest efficiency that one can afford.
+It really pays to upgrade from a water-guzzling standard model to the highest efficiency that one can afford.